hlenganeindustries-alt/Propfirm-trackrecord/README.md

 ---

+## 📌 Account Status

+This repository contains the **complete and unedited history** of this CFD trading account.
+The account was last traded on **18 February 2026**.

+Following this date, I have transitioned into trading **futures**, and no further CFD trades will be added to this record.
+This track record stands as a full, closed chapter of my trading development.

+---

 ## ⚠️ Disclaimer

 This repository is a personal performance record maintained for transparency and professional reference.
 Nothing contained here constitutes financial advice.
 CFD trading carries a high level of risk and may not be suitable for all investors.
 Past performance is not indicative of future results.